 - If the data underlying the publication have been shared via a repository, the dataset should be cited similarly to citing a research paper (see how-to guide of the Digital Curation Centre).

 If an established disciplinary repository exists, it can of course be searched directly.
 If the repository containing the data is not known or the search is not restricted to a single repository, search engines for datasets can be used.
 The most important ones include DataCite and Google dataset search, and often a search in Google or Google scholar will also yield results.
 Commercial citation databases will also allow you to search for datasets.
 As of 09/2021, these search engines are not yet as powerful as those for publication searches.

 This will depend on the way data are published.
 For a dataset published in a repository, recognition is expected in the form of citations.
 In the case of publishing the dataset description in a data journal, the foremost recognition will typically be for the journal article, adding to citations of the dataset itself.
 It has also been shown that making data available increases the citation rate of corresponding “regular” journal articles.
 Shared data are in addition increasingly recognized as a valuable scientific output in its own right, and thus shared datasets or code can e.g. be listed in CVs or via ORCID.

-At the Charité, considering such scientific contributions (as part of the so-called QUEST-criteria) is now formally part of assessing applications for professorship positions and intramural funding schemes, including the BIH-Charité Clinician Scientist Program.
+At the Charité, considering such scientific contributions is now formally part of assessing applications for professorship positions and intramural funding schemes, including the BIH-Charité Clinician Scientist Program.